shaunhill/shaunhill.github.io/assets/cv/shaun_dean_hill.md

   2007-2010 : *Network Administrator, [Eqstra Holdings](https://www.eqstra.co.za) (Meadowdale, Johannesburg, South Africa).*

-  >Worked a long side other IT infrastructure and systems staff to deliver a high level of support and customer services, in accordance with strict SLA agreements.
+  >Worked a long side other IT infrastructure and systems staff to deliver a high level of support and customer services in accordance with strict SLA agreements.
 Ultimately ensuring that clients experience minimal downtime, and optimal user experience.

 ----